Working in the U.S.

 If your application is approved, you will receive your Social Security Card within

-a few weeks.
-Keep your SS Card in a safe place - it is difficult and costly to replace.
+10-14 business days.
+Keep your SS Card in a safe place - it is difficult and costly

 Job openings can be found on the Student Payroll Bulletin Board in Maytum Hall and

 - FSA Food Service and Bookstore: Faculty Student Association employs students in the Erie and Cranston Dining Halls,

 Connections Food Court, Signature Cafes, and Connections Bookstore.
 Positions include

 kitchen prep, catering servers, pre-pack services, etc. (The Stir-Fry station at Erie

 seems to be a popular choice J).
 To apply please visit the FSA office located in

 - Night Desk Attendant: Most residence halls on campus, except for Gregory, have a Guest Sign-In policy

 from 9 p.m. to 7 a.m. every day.
 Night Desk Attendants are responsible for sitting

 desk at the main entrance and signing residents' guests in and out.
 Talk to your Residence